FrontendMatter/dom-factory/README.md

 ### Components

-The following example illustrates a button component using properties, observers and listeners (ES6).
+The following ES6 example, illustrates a component definition for an enhanced button using properties as a public API, property reflection to attributes, property change observers and event listeners.

-#### Component factory
+#### Component definition

 ```js
 const buttonComponent = (element) => {